cache: search operator

 Most pages that Google indexed have a cached version, too.
 When a page doesn't have a cached version, the previously mentioned methods for finding the cached version will fail (for example, irrelevant or no results when searching for the URL, or the cache page displays a "not found" message).

-If a page on your site doesn't have a cached version, ensure the page can be indexed, that it follows Google's Webmaster Guidelines, and that the content is high quality.
+If a page on your site doesn't have a cached version, ensure the page can be indexed, that it follows the Search Essentials, and that the content is high quality.
 Alternatively, you can do nothing and wait for Google to eventually generate a cached version of your page.

 Refresh the cached version of a page